vlad-zhukov/priem/README.md

 -   `pending` _(Boolean)_.
 -   `rejected` _(Boolean)_.
 -   `reason` _(Error|null)_.
--   `refresh` _(Function)_: a method to update the container.
+-   `refresh` _(Function)_: a method to update the resource.

 ---

 ### `getDataFromTree(element)`

-An async function that walks the component tree and fetches data from containers that have `ssrKey` set.
+An async function that walks the component tree and fetches data from resources that have `ssrKey` set.
 Returns a promise that either resolves with `undefined` or rejects on errors.

 ---